 The terms here do not refer to any published editions of these ancient sources.
 Rather they refer in general to the work or corpus of works that has commonly been labeled with a particular term and abbreviation.
-Abbreviations for these are found scattered thoughout §8.1 - §8.3 (pages 118-171), along with many other ancient sources such as Philo, Josephus, and various early Christian and Jewish writers.
+Abbreviations for these are found scattered throughout §8.1 - §8.3 (pages 118-171), along with many other ancient sources such as Philo, Josephus, and various early Christian and Jewish writers.

-The Apostolic Fathers (a group of various christian writings from the late 1st and early 2nd centuries)
+The Apostolic Fathers (a group of various Christian writings from the late 1st and early 2nd centuries)

 The Dead Sea Scrolls (Old Testament and other texts in Hebrew, Aramaic, and Greek from Qumran and surrounding sites)